 Well, as it turns out, sitting in a reclined position puts the least strain and wear on your discs according to studies.
 This is especially pertinent if you’re prone to back pain.
 Canadian researcher Waseem Amir Bashir used MRI scans to examine the amount of pressure different sitting postures exerted on the spine.
 It turned out the least strenuous angle was a seated position with the backrest reclined at 135 degrees.
 This groundbreaking research has the possibility to impact the design of backrests in all ergonomic office chairs.

 For gamers that can easily spend many hours seated, a chair with a high degree of recline would seem critical to help avoid back aches and even injuries.
 Many standard office chairs – especially leather executive chairs- are very restricted when it comes to the tilt mechanism, and only tilt instead of recline past 10 – 20 degrees.
-Gaming chairs on the other hand are in general much more versatile in this respect, even the budget ones such as the GTracing Chair (detailed review) that reclines almost to horizontal.
+Gaming chairs on the other hand are in general much more versatile in this respect, even the budget ones such as the GTracing Chair (detailed review) can recline almost to horizontal.
 In other words, most gaming chairs out of the box are good for your back.

 Bottom Line: Most gaming chairs with a high reclining backrest is conducive to long term back comfort and avoidance of back pain.

 More Adjustable Armrests

 Finally, we arrive at the armrests, which is another area where gaming chairs usually have a lot more to offer than standard ergonomic chairs at similar price points.
 It’s common to find 2D or even 3D armrests in the former category at below $200, where the height, depth, and even angle of the armrests can be adjusted to suit a variety of arm positions.
 Contract that to ergonomic office chairs, and you’ll be looking at chairs in the $300 and above for chairs with 3D armrests.